 I have pondered that question many times.

-In this book – The ONE Thing the authors tell us it is because we aren't choosing to do the most important things.
+In this book – The ONE Thing the authors tell us that we feel this way, because we aren’t choosing to do the most important things.

 Guilty as charged.

 Even though this book is only 133 pages long, it is packed full of insight into why taking on too much is keeps us from being successful.